ajfisher/building-droids-with-js/slides2.md

 all hardware must use C. This is still mostly the case - especially with older or cheaper chips.
 However the next generation of medium cost chips are more or less here now that can run python and JavaScript natively.

-Recall that people used to say that C was too difficult to run on chips and it all had to be done in machine code.
-Computing power increases and each time it does we use high level abstractions and languages to program them.

 Let me ask a question: